Ga naar hoofdinhoud

 Emergent Capabilities

-• Predicting which files will be affected by a change
+• Predicting which files will be affected by a change, based on recorded architectural dependencies

 The Compound Effect